Phpcraft/toolbox/README.md

 CLI tools all about Minecraft: Java Edition.

+> **This project has been abandoned!** The limited subset of 1.8.x - 1.15.x that has been implemented should work fine.
+If and how anything after that works is entirely dependant on what changed about the protocol.

 ## Installation

 I recommend you install Phpcraft Toolbox using [Cone](https://getcone.org), as it makes the tools accessable in any directory: